norton120/pirate_baby/content/posts/prompt_engineering.md

 date: 2024-1-5
 draft: true
 ---
-The world never ceases to be filled with new things
+The world never ceases to be filled with new things, and that is exciting.
+New things are great, but as they are new

 ChatGPT is a brilliantly engineered software platform, representing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEwNzg5NDU0XX0=
+eyJoaXN0b3J5IjpbLTY1Mjc3OTI4NF19
 -->